 Architecture

-How source flows through the engine: shared frontend, two backends, and the main Pascal layers.
+How source flows through the engine: shared source pipeline, two execution modes, and the main Pascal layers.

 Executive Summary#

-• Engine/runtime splitTGocciaEngine orchestrates parsing, execution, core language built-ins, and source-list/string execution; Goccia.Runtime attaches runtime-provided built-ins, host globals, file helpers, and extensions
+• Engine/runtime splitTGocciaEngine orchestrates parsing, execution, core language built-ins, and source text execution; Goccia.Runtime attaches runtime globals, file helpers, and extensions

 • Execution mode abstractionTGocciaExecutor is the abstract class; TGocciaInterpreterExecutor and TGocciaBytecodeExecutor implement it independently

-• Shared frontend — Lexer, Parser, and AST are shared between execution modes
+• Shared source pipeline — Preprocessors, lexer, parser, warning data, source maps, and AST artifacts are shared between execution modes

 • Goccia-specific — The bytecode VM operates directly on TGocciaValue, not a generic VM abstraction